votchallenge/website/contents/index.md

   </div>
   <div class="panel-body">

+Due to multiple requests the VOT2019 results submission deadline has been extended to 9.6.2019.</br></br>

 The VOT2019 workshop proposal has been submitted and we expect decision from the workshop chairs in early April.
 Here's some announcements and heads-ups:</br></br>

 In addition to the (1) VOT short-term challenge, (2) VOT short-term realtime and (3) VOT long-term challenge, we plan to introduce two new challenges:</br>